kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ## TLDR

-This GEP proposes that Gateway API gain a way to express **pre-routing filters**: processing steps that run **before** a route is selected and that may therefore influence which route, and ultimately which backend, is chosen.
+This GEP proposes that Gateway API define a way to express **pre-routing filters**: processing steps that run **before** a route is selected and that may therefore influence which route, and ultimately which backend, is chosen.
 Every filter Gateway API defines today, from `RequestHeaderModifier` to